ROCm/instinct-docs/docs/finance/index.md

 ROCm-Finance pulls the trajectory of tomorrow into today: an open toolkit on the [ROCm](https://rocm.docs.amd.com/) stack that delivers GPU-native gradient-boosting stacks that the industry already trusts.
-XGBoost, LightGBM, and ThunderGBM, tuned for [AMD Instinct](https://www.amd.com/en/products/accelerators/instinct.html) accelerators, so training, scoring, and scenario work land closer to real time than the CPU-era baselines could achieve.
+XGBoost, LightGBM, and ThunderGBM, tuned for [AMD Instinct](https://www.amd.com/en/products/accelerators/instinct.html) accelerators, so training, scoring, and simulation work land closer to real time than the CPU-era baselines could achieve.

 ROCm-Finance collapses the distance between signal and decision.
 The same workloads that once